 Step 2.
 Navigate here: This PC > Computer > Properties.

 Step 3.
 In the middle of the page, you’ll find the Device name.

 Part 3.
 Restart a remote computer using the command line on the local computer

 Step 1.
 Search for “command prompt” in the search box.
 And then open it.

 Step 2.
-Type “shutdown/i” in the Command Prompt window and then press Enter.
-You can add the computer that you want to restart.
+Type the restart command for remote computer: “shutdown/i” and add the computer that you want to start.

 This tutorial has provided you with 2 ways to restart a remote computer on Windows 10, using remote desktop tools or the command lines.
 To help you restart a remote computer more easily, it's recommended to use the RDP alternative AnyViewer.
 It won’t require you to change any settings of your computer.
 In just a few steps, you can restart a remote PC.